-One term often heard in connection with office buildings is “Sick Building Syndrome” (SBS).
-This is described as “situations in which building occupants experience acute health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.”
+One term often heard in connection with office buildings is “Sick Building Syndrome” (SBS), described by the U.S. Environmental Protection Agency as “situations in which building occupants experience acute health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.”

 Potential causes of SBS

 Inadequate ventilation is only one potential cause of Sick Building Syndrome.
 Contaminants from indoor sources, including volatile organic compounds (VOCs), can produce acute reactions and cause symptoms such as headaches, respiratory distress, fatigue and other health problems.
-Along with source removal and increased ventilation, recommendations are for high-performance air purification as a measure of protection against Sick Building Syndrome.
+Along with source removal and increased ventilation, the EPA recommends high-performance air purification as a measure of protection against Sick Building Syndrome.

 IQAir offers a range of products to provide effective removal of air pollutants, either in the form of stand-alone air cleaning systems or as part of a central HVAC system.